Sauler/WallpaperSync/README.md

 # WallpaperSync

-Script that will run in background and sync wallpaper bettwen Desktop and Lockscreen
+Script that will run in background and sync wallpaper bettwen Lockscreen and Desktop

-## Getting Started

-TODO

-### Prerequisites
+## Prerequisites

 Windows 10

 ### Installing

-TODO
+1. Download script.
+2. Unzip in location where you want to install this script.
+3. Go to **Install** folder and run ***Install.bat*** file.
+4. Script will be added to autostart and running in background.

 ## Authors